Cover-More

-Cover-More Group is a global travel insurance and medical assistance provider headquartered in Sydney, Australia.
+Cover-More Group is a global travel insurance, medical and security assistance provider headquartered in Sydney, Australia.
 The group was acquired by Zurich Insurance Group in April 2017.
-The company has more than 40% share of the Australian market.
-The group also has leading market positions in India, Ireland, Latin America, New Zealand and the USA where Cover-More owns Travelex Insurance Services.
-The global group has more than 18 million customers and employs more than 2200 people.
-Cover-More has operations in 22 countries including Australia, New Zealand, India, China, Malaysia, the United Kingdom, the USA, Canada, Brazil and Argentina.
+The group also has leading market positions in Ireland, Latin America, New Zealand and the USA where Cover-More owns Travelex Insurance Services.
+The global group has more than 17 million customers and employs more than 1500 people.
+Cover-More has operations in 16 countries including Australia, New Zealand, the United Kingdom, Ireland, the USA, Canada, Brazil and Argentina.

 History

 Cover-More Group was established in 1986 in Sydney, Australia.
 A partnership to provide travel insurance services for Flight Centre Travel Group, a travel agency network, started in 1991 and continues to this day.

 Cover-More Group expanded to the UK in 1996 and started a medical assistance business in 1997.
-In 2007 the company established Travelsure in New Zealand which was later rebranded to Cover-More.
+In 2007 the company established Travelsure in New Zealand which was later rebranded to Cover-More Travel Insurance.

 In 2011 Australia Post announced that they would offer travel insurance at post offices in partnership with Cover-More.
 A partnership with Medibank began the same year providing discounted travel insurance to Medibank members.

 The company expanded into Asia when it acquired Assistance Online, a medical and travel assistance company based in Shanghai, in March 2012.
-Assistance Online provides coverage in China, Hong Kong, Singapore, Macau, Taiwan and Mongolia.
+Assistance Online provides coverage in China, Hong Kong, Singapore, Macau, Taiwan and Mongolia.Cover-More Group exited the China market in 2021.

 In November 2013, Cover-More partnered with Indian company TrawellTag who rebranded to TrawellTag Cover-More.
+Cover-More exited the India travel market in 2022.
+However the group maintains a global IT team in Mumbai.

 Before Cover-More went public, Crescent Capital Partners owned 82.7 percent of the company.
 Crescent Capital would own 13 percent of the company after the initial public offering (IPO) in December 2013.
 At that time, it was the first and only Australian travel insurance provider to list on the Australian Stock Exchange.
 Cover-More reported earnings of $13.3 million in 2013.
 In June 2014, Cover-More announced a partnership with Qunar, a Chinese online travel agency.